hashicorp/waypoint-examples/terraform/variables/README.md

 This example is intended to be a minimalist demonstration of referencing Terraform outputs, not a full real-world use-case.
-It creates static Terraform output variables of various types (string, list, and map), and then references them in local docker deployment config.
+It creates static Terraform output variables of various types (string, list, and map), and then references them in local Docker deployment config.

 ## Terraform Setup